UPDATED 3/25: See latest info at the end of the article!

 We’ve been unable to reach Stacie Rogers, the one person who seems to have been affected.
 We left her a voicemail over a week ago offering help from neighbors (showers, laundry, bottled water) and information about public agencies that may be able to help, but have yet to receive a response.

 We next reached out to Julie Camburn, who first announced that “10-20” houses were without water on IQL at the March EFCC meeting.
-She was also unable to provide any further information:
+(She’s been unable to provide any further information.)

 Thanks to all the neighbors who have offered their support and good wishes.
 We’ll update our report if/when Stacie responds to us.
 In the meantime, perhaps we’ll hear more from the Fallser about this issue?